Macaulay Posets and Rings: Acknowledgments

 \section{Acknowledgments}

 The author would like to thank Alexandra Seceleanu for all the support she provided.
 It would have been impossible to get this done on time, if at all, without her help.
-Furthermore, many thanks to Steven J. Rosenberg for the numerous corrections of an early draft.
+Steven J. Rosenberg for the numerous corrections of an early draft.
+The author would like to thank the anonymous referee for many corrections and suggestions.